mmusil25/song-bird-recognizer/README.md

 ![Entire frame](media/frame.jpg)
 _The view field of the nature camera which received input_

-When a bird enters the frame of the camera BlueIris takes a snapshot and deposits that snapshot in its default path
+When a bird enters the frame of the camera Blue Iris takes a snapshot and deposits that snapshot in its default path

 ```
 C:/BlueIris/New